nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **User stories for what version?** At this stage, collect user stories to cover at least the final version you hope to deliver at the end of the semester.
 It is OK to go even beyond that %%(reason: we are simulating a project that will continue even after the semester is over)%%.{% if cs2103 %}<br>
   Do not omit user stories already covered by the features in AB3 %%i.e., the user story should be recorded even if AB3 already caters for it.%%{% endif %}

 * **How many user stories?** Aim to collect more user stories than you can deliver in the project. %%Aim to create at least 30 user stories.
-Include all 'obvious' ones you can think of but also look for 'non obvious' ones that you think are likely to be missed by other competing products.%%
+Include all 'obvious' ones you can think of but also look for 'non-obvious' ones that you think are likely to be missed by other competing products.%%

 * **User stories of what size?** Normally, it is fine to use _epic_-level user stories in the early stages of a project but given this is a small project, you may want to eventually break them down to smaller user stories (i.e., small enough for one person to implement in 1-2 days).
 Some examples (from the iP product domain):
   * {{ bad }} As a user, I can track my schedule, so that I can know when to do things.<br>